kimxilxyong/gorp/README.md

 I have this tested only on MySQL for now, but my next step is to test it on Postgres.

-I will would be very gratefull if anybody could test this on oracle and mysql!
+I will would be very gratefull if anybody could test this on oracle and/or on sqlserver!

 My goal is to have this additions sometime merged into the upstream github.com/go-gorp/gorp